Pain is personal. While it’s something you feel physically, your emotions and thoughts play a significant role in how you experience pain.

 People living with chronic pain caused by a chronic disease often believe that the effects are inevitable, so they don’t take active steps to manage their pain.
 But, that doesn’t have to be the case.

 For example, osteoarthritis (OA) is a disease of the whole joint that leads to the breakdown of cartilage and the underlying bone.
 Its symptoms include pain, swelling, or stiffness of the joints, which may make it difficult to perform ordinary tasks.
 Simple acts like tucking in bed sheets, opening a box of food, grasping a computer mouse, or driving a car might become difficult.

 However, mild to moderate OA symptoms are improved with physical activity.
 While it may be hard to think of exercise when the joints hurt, strengthening exercises build muscles around affected joints, easing the burden and reducing pain.
 Losing weight can also help reduce pain for all stages of OA and limit further joint damage.

 Medications are available for pain relief, ranging from oral analgesics to non-steroidal anti-inflammatory drugs to corticosteroids.
-Corticosteroids are powerful anti-inflammatory medicines that can also be injected directly into the painful joint via Image-Guided Pain Therapy injections.
+Pain management procedures may also be an option:

 There are many more treatments options for osteoarthritis pain, including physiotherapy and surgery.
 If you are affected by chronic pain, take the next step to relieving your symptoms and speak with your health care practitioner about options for pain management.